-The study of federal tax laws pertaining to partnerships, corporations, estates and trusts.
-The preparation of tax returns involving special problems, such as those associated with corporate reorganizations, personal holding companies and net operating losses.
+The study of federal tax laws pertaining to partnerships and corporations.
+Topics include the preparation of tax returns involving special problems, such as those associated with corporate reorganizations, personal holding companies and net operating losses.
 Prerequisite: ACCT2011.
+Ouarter Credit Hours 4.5